raghakot/tsne-visualization/README.md

 ## Todo
 - Offload computation to web workers and only perform rendering on the main thread.
-- Merge label and image sprites
-- Fix label rendering
-- Color lables uniquely per cluster
+- Add options to turn on/off labels, images and cluster color border in the UI.